-William Steven Atlas, Sr. was born between 1845 – 1847 in Arkansas or Louisiana, and died between June and October 1880 in Lake Providence, LA after being hit by lightning.
+William Steven Atlas, Sr. was born between 1845 – 1847 in Lafayette County, Arkansas or Carroll Parish, Louisiana, and died between July 3, 1882 in Lake Providence, LA after being hit by lightning.
 He was a farmer and was said not to be very close to his other siblings, although at one time, he lived near his brothers Andrew and John.
 William was a registered voter.
 He owned a small farm where he paid taxes on livestock, animals and wagons.
 In 1870, he had $100 worth of real estate as per the US Census for that year.

 “Took an unknown woman as a wife and begot 2 children; Jessie and Sarah.”

 William had involvement with the government formed Freedman’s Bureau on August 10, 1869 through the following memo written by G.W.
 Rollins, Lake Providence Field Office Administrator for the Freedman’s Bureau: